HenriPodolski/next-mgnl/README.md

 ```

 ### ToDo
-- [ ] Cookie should be attached correctly to the mgnl host instead of
+- [ ] Attempt to not expose author REST routes to rest-anonymous
 - [ ] If error occurs in useSWR the page needs to render the error page
 - [ ] Check and provide typescript typings (replace unknown, any types for possible)
 - [ ] Provide options for DB to mgnl docker image (maybe helpful: https://github.com/nicolasbarbe/magnolia-docker)